Brandon-Wass/Tk_Clockipy/README.md

 ## Possible changes:

-  - As of now, I have no planned future changes.
-Updates will be made as and when needed.
+  - Currently, there are no planned future changes.
+I'll update the project as new ideas come or as improvements are identified.

 ## Contributing: